Killing rabbits for food. Here are several humane methods

 A sharp blow to the base of the head, done correctly, results in instant death.
 The blow by itself disarticulates the neck resulting in death.

 We consider the Fatal Blow to be very humane, however there is more room for operator error, in our opinion.
 That’s why we place it at #3.

 down.
 He'll not be too sure about this unusual position, but he'll settle down.
-You can also hold a smaller fryer rabbit
+Smaller fryer rabbits can be gripped at the loin.

 down, will form a V with the ears, which will be alertly forward.
 You want a